ricardo-semiao/misc-allocator-ga/README.md

 This flexibility yields a very complex problem, so the approach was to use the inspiration of a parent-children generic algorithm (GA), but with custom functions built to accommodate this complexity.

 Several algorithms were tried, but the here presented breaks the problem into two: at each iteration, cross/mutate the population (at the current group sizes), then cross/mutate the group sizes.
-The functions for each step are, respectively, at (repopulating.R)[repopulating.R] and (resizing.R)[resizing.R].
+The functions for each step are, respectively, at [repopulating.R](repopulating.R) and [resizing.R](resizing.R).

-These iterations are done in the main loop described in (main.R)[main.R], where there also is some dummy data for an example.
-In (utils.R)[utils.R] there are some utility functions like a custom progress bar and a very interesting solution to find optimal childs using recursion.
+These iterations are done in the main loop described in [main.R](main.R), where there also is some dummy data for an example.
+In [utils.R](utils.R) there are some utility functions like a custom progress bar and a very interesting solution to find optimal childs using recursion.

 ## The Context